osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-embed are for the host embedded window option.

-Makefile-embed6432-rt has real time audio support which may help with some latency issues.
+Makefile-embed6432-rt (host embedded window) has real time audio support which may help with some latency issues.

+Makefile-rt (standalone window) has real time audio support which may help with some latency issues.